urbanairship/sarlacc-pit/README.md

 Sarlacc Pit allows polling of a variety of config sources.
 Included in the base client are three, FileConfigSource, HttpConfigSource, and MultipleHttpConfigSource.
 In addition the sarlacc-gcloud module includes a GcsConfigSource backed by Google Cloud Storage.
 Further sources may be added by implementing the ConfigSource interface.
+Ideally, config sources provide some get-if-newer functionality, but if not both `fetch()` operations can be made unqualified.

 Data Structures
 ---------------

 Currently three data structures are supported: maps, lists, and sets.
-Adding others currently requires changes to the UpdateService builder.

 General use